-Appoint a member or committee responsible

-for contacting members and partners who are

-not well or who may be going through difficult

-times.
-Communicate this information to the
+Appoint a member or committee responsible for contacting members and partners who are not well or who may be going through difficult times.
+Communicate this information to the Club President.

-Encourage all committees within the club to be active and recognise their achievements when they occur.
-Find ways to support club committees which are not achieving their objectives and not keeping their members actively engaged.
+(96) Compulsory Make-Up Meeting

 Consider having a compulsory make-up meeting where every club member goes to the meeting of another club.
 This reinforces the importance of attendance, demystifies the make-up process for some members and is a great way for Rotarians to get to know members in other clubs.